getCUJO/QoOID/draft-ietf-ippm-qoo.md

 # Known Weaknesses and Open Questions
 The described QoO framework simplifies the comparison between network performance requirements from applications and Quality Attenuation measurements.
-This simplification introduces several artifacts, the significance of which may vary depending on context.
+This simplification introduces several artifacts, the significance of which may vary depending on the context.
 The following section discusses some known limitations.

 ## Volatile Networks